Helvetiii/Helvetiii/README.md

 - 👋 Hi, I’m @Helvetiii
-- 👀 I’m interested in learning pyton
+- 👀 I’m interested in learning pyton, artificial language and image processing.

 <!---
 Helvetiii/Helvetiii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.